SirBenedick/historic-portfolio-analyzer/README.md

 ### Minor To-Dos:
 * Add tooltip to chart(?)
 * Rename/Refactor "All" to Portfolio

-### Known Bugs/Issues

-* Some times the Portfolio calculation drops to 0
-* Switch for default/percent graph style is bugged

 # Getting Started with Create React App